espositomarco/reproducible-slide-pres/pitchme.md

 ---
 ## What are we talking about?

+(According to ACM)

 * Repeatability: same team, same setting
 * Reproducibility: different team, same setting
-* Replicability: different team, different setting, can be re-implemented
+* Replicability: different team, different setting

 ---
 ## What reproducibility can do for the others